Store

 Test Overview:

 Dystrophic epidermolysis bullosa (DEB) is a hereditary skin disease affecting dogs.
-The disease is characterized by blisters and erosions in the oral and esophageal epithelia, together with milia, nails dystrophy and growth retardation.
+The disease is characterised by blisters and erosions in the oral and oesophageal epithelia, together with milia, nails dystrophy and growth retardation.
 Clinical signs of DEB are present at birth.
 Affected dogs have fragile skin that is easily damaged from rubbing or trauma resulting in blisters, ulcers and scarring of the skin.
 Areas that are most prone to blisters are the face, foot pads, genital areas and ears.
+Ulcers of the skin and mucous membranes tend to be painful and can also become infected.
+Blistering of the skin will usually stop around 8 months of age, however, ulcers of the mouth and oesophagus can persist into adulthood.
+Dogs who have this disease are often smaller than their other littermates, and is most likely due to their difficulties eating.

 Category: